UNC-App-Lab/Check-In/README.md

 eg.  `<Route path="/kpi-1" component={KPI1}/>`

-Finally, add your new KPI page to the KPI Listings page.
+Add your new KPI page to the KPI Listings page.
 To do so, go to the `KPIs` folder and open `KPI-Listings.js`.
 Add a new nav link to your page.

 eg: `<NavLink to="/kpi-1"> KPI 1 </NavLink>`

+Lastly, add your KPI page to `backend/backend/urls.py` by adding an additional url pattern to the list: eg. `path('kpi-1/', index)`